 Thrifty Ice Cream has its roots in a chain called Thrifty Cut-Rate Drug Stores, run in the 1930s by a pair of siblings known as the Borun brothers.
 In 1940 they decided to start making their own ice cream at their Hollywood factory.
 It moved to its massive El Monte facility in 1976.

 Beginning in the 1970s, realtor Frederic Hsieh had begun marketing another San Gabriel Valley city — Monterey Park — as “The Chinese Beverly Hills.”
-As Monterey Park’s population grew much more Asian in the 1980s, political pressure from hostile old timers drove some Monterey Park’s newer immigrants into neighboring cities in the valley.
+As Monterey Park’s population grew much more Asian in the 1980s, political pressure from hostile old-timers drove some of Monterey Park’s newer immigrants into neighboring cities in the valley.
 El Monte remains primarily Latino but there was a significant influx of Asians in the 1980s and ’90s.